<em>Calamagrostis</em>: planting, growing and care

 Calamagrostis acutiflora Avalanche - Feather Reed Grass

-This variety offers graphic, distinctive foliage, green, marginate with white, topped from early summer by brown-purple flower spikes, later becoming blond.
-It prefers moist, well-draining soils.
+This variety offers striking, original foliage, green, marginate with white, topped from early summer by brown-purple flower spikes that later turn blonde.
+It prefers moist, well-drained soils.

 • Flowering time July to October